 He married Mabel Wallace Sandison in Chatham on the 8th of July, 1919.
 The wedding was held at the bride’s home, 103 Stanley Ave.
 Mrs. Blakely was born in Raleigh Twp., on the 30th of January, 1887, the 4th of 5 children born to Samuel Sandison and the former Margaret Toll.
 Her siblings were; Cora, Maggie, Ethel and Adel.
 It states on their marriage record, that he was a physician and she was a teacher.

-Dr. Blakely practiced in Chatham before moving to Windsor.
-According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario (Essex County).
-According to that same census, his parents were residing at 84 Centre St., in Chatham.
+Dr. Blakely practiced in Chatham for a short time, before moving to Windsor.
+According to the 1921 census, Dr. and Mrs. Blakely were residing at 34 Belle Isle Street in Windsor, Ontario.
+According to that same census, his parents were still residing at 84 Centre St., in Chatham.
 Dr. Blakely served as Chief of the Medical Staff of the Metropolitan Hospital in Windsor and he was a member of the Essex County Medical Society.

 By 1965 Dr. Blakely had retired and he was still residing in Essex County.

-Dr. Blakely died on the 13th of September, 1969.
+Dr. Blakely died in Windsor on the 13th of September, 1969.
 Mrs. Blakely died in 1984.
 They are buried at Fairview Cemetery in Niagara Falls, Ontario.